tytydraco/yessleep/out/Old_Traditions_for_a_Night_Wedding.md

 I reached into my bag and pulled out some incense.
 I lit the ends and began chanting.
 From my waist I pulled out a long yellow parchment.
 And drew on it a sealing spell.
 "Spirit," I called as I stepped forward.
 "I am a guiding light."
 The noise rattled with conviction as I drew closer.
 "Let me lead you to peace!"
 And with one quick motion I punched my hand through the wall, clutching the sealing spell in my palm, at the last place I heard the noise.
 To my displeasure I felt something wriggling in my grasp as something long and thin wrapped itself around my wrist, its end clawing at my forearm.
 I screamed when I felt its teeth sink between the soft flesh of my thumb and index finger.
 But I did not let go.
 Instead I pulled out this demon from the wall and threw it roughly to the ground.

-The man screamed as he jumped onto a chair and screamed, "Rat!"
+The man screamed as he jumped onto a chair, "Rat!"

 Yes.
 A simple field rat.
 That had a trap stuck on its tail which caused its movements to rattle in the wall.
-That had been rummaging near the man's nightstand because in one of the drawers he had left a bag of watermelon seeds.
+It had been rummaging near the man's nightstand because in one of the drawers he had left a bag of watermelon seeds.

 Not all cases are this simple, and plenty are true to life supernatural encounters.
 Over the years my experience has taught me to be more cautious in my evaluations.
 Which was why when I finally arrived at the house of the massacre due to a failed night wedding.
 Every hair on my neck stood on end as I tried to be objective as possible.